gjoncas/gjoncas.github.io/posts/2019-12-08-tulpalgorithms.markdown

 By analogy with sponges, we treated tulpas as discrete, but that’s too simple.
 Tulpas overlap, as anyone can attest.
 I once worked with an awful woman who looked just like a professor I was fond of, so I was far nicer to her than she deserved.
-I’m sure there’s a whole underground network of irrational behaviour that tulpas account for.
+I’m sure there’s a whole subliminal network of irrational behaviour that tulpas account for.

 The simple fact is that all of us will encounter more than 150 people.
 Some of us do every day.
 Most of us don’t actually have to *know* everybody enough to have an internal representation of them,